 In the latter part of the growing season, many of the native perennials (forbs and grasses) are naturally taller in height.
-Extra rainfall also grows taller perennials, and then wind storms can cause taller perennials to fall over.
-In a newer native garden, taller plants might lean because there are no other plants close by for support due to spacing.
-Because Illinois is the land of the tall grass prairie, I urge everyone to embrace our taller native perennials.
-Here area a few tips and solutions for dealing with taller native perennials in your garden.
+Extra rainfall causes native plant to grow even taller.
+Wind storms can also cause taller perennials and grases to fall over.
+Here area a few tips for dealing with taller native plants in your garden.

-- Be patient – Wait until the plants fill in.
-It took about 6 years for the plants in my prairie garden to fill in so that most of the plants support each other, except at the outside edges of the garden, where there is either a mulch or lawn path.
-I planted my garden using plugs about 1.5′ apart, If you start your garden densely from seed, the garden will probably fill in much sooner.
+- Be patient – Wait until the plants fill in to form a “living mulch” It took about 6 years for the plants in my prairie garden to fill in so that most of the plants support each other, except at the outside edges of the garden, where there is either a mulch or lawn path.
+If you start your garden densely from seed, the garden will probably fill in much sooner.

-- Cut down some of your tall plants.
+- Cut down a couple of your tall plants if they’re leaning or too tall.
 I have no qualms about cutting back a few of my taller plants leaning across a path, although I only do this as a last resort after I have used one of the methods above.
 I won’t trim plants that are not as prolific in my garden like Rattlesnake Master.
 Instead I stake them up if needed.